ligi/docs/trezor-faq/eshop.rst

 How long does it take you to handle the order?
 ----------------------------------------------

-We process orders with the DHL Express shipping every working day and with the standard shipping 3 times a week (Monday, Wednesday, Friday).
-If an order is made before 10:00 CET/CEST on the shipping day, we ship the order the same day.
+We process orders with the DHL Express shipping every working day and with the standard shipping 3 times a week (Monday, Wednesday, Friday - in December and especially before Christmas, there may be some delays due to the higher demand for our product).
+If an order is paid before 10:00 CET/CEST on the shipping day, we usually ship the order the same day.
+Otherwise, the estimated shipping is within two business days after the payment is confirmed.

 What are the shipping options?